melissatobin/physical_activity_data_science/physical_activity_data_science.md

 plot(maps_points)
 ```

-Combine the ggplot and the Google map
+Colour the plot by speed
 ========================================================

 ```r